Reviews of Books on Set Theory

-I only started devoting myself to set theory in the second semester of my junior year, but thanks to various resources I was able to pick up the basics rather quickly.
-Here I list some of the books I’ve used (and am still using), and my brief view on their content.
+I only started devoting myself to set theory in the second semester of my junior year, but thanks to various resources, I was able to pick up the basics rather quickly.
+Here I list some of the books I’ve used (and am still using), along with my brief views on their content.

 Set Theory, Kenneth Kunen (2011)